nicefaa6waa/genshin-sddm-theme/README.md

 ## Issues and Contribution

-If you would like to contribute to this repo please do so by creating a PR.
+Before creating an issue, please check the Wiki for common issues and their solutions first.If you would like to contribute to this repo, feel free to do so by creating a PR.
 I am open to suggestions.

 ## Dependencies

-Install sddm(Simple Desktop Display Manager).You also need QT5 which includes Qt Quick Controls 2, Qt Graphical Effects, Qt SVG, Qt Quick Layouts with version 5.11 or new.In qt5 video loads so slow and late so you will also need qt6-base.Also megatools to download videos.To do so

 For **Arch** based distros using **pacman**